Absoluteness via Resurrection: Uplifting cardinals and definable Menas functions

 We say that $\kappa$ is $(\alpha)$-uplifting iff Player II (\emph{Uplift}) wins the uplifting game after $\ap{(\alpha,0), \kappa}$.
 We say that $\kappa$ is $(\ON)$-uplifting iff it is $(\alpha)$-uplifting for all $\alpha \in \ON$. \end{definition}

 The uplifting game is a clopen class game, since Player I (\emph{Challenge}) plays a descending sequence of ordinals.
-It follows that upliftingness is a $\Delta^2_1$-property.
-As for the iterated resurrection axioms, we can give a formulation in recursive terms.
+It follows that upliftingness is a $\Delta^1_1$-property under $\ADF$ (see Proposition \ref{prop:winningdelta}).
+As for the iterated resurrection axioms, we can give a formulation of $(\alpha)$-upliftingness in recursive terms.